LimitedEdition1/bear_site1/content/post/chapter-9.md

 tags: []
 title: "Chapter IX: My operation."
 ---
 Well I don't know what happened.
-I was feeling fine, and then woke up from a nap to find that I missing some body parts and wearing a weird hat.
+I was feeling fine, and then woke up from a nap to find that I am missing some of my favorite body parts and wearing a weird hat.
+O.o